Agak Laen

-Agak Laen (literally A Little Bit Different) is a 2024 Indonesian comedy horror film directed and written by Muhadkly Acho.
+Agak Laen (lit.
+'A Little Bit Different') is a 2024 Indonesian comedy horror film directed and written by Muhadkly Acho.
 The film was produced by Dipa Andika and Ernest Prakasa with Imajinari and Jagartha production companies.
-It starred Bene Dion, Boris Bokir, Oki Rengga, and Indra Jegel as a group of friends who started a haunted house business, and featuring Tissa Biani, Indah Permatasari, Arie Kriting, and Mamat Alkatiri.
+It starred Bene Dion, Boris Bokir, Oki Rengga, and Indra Jegel as a group of friends who started a haunted house business, and featured Tissa Biani, Indah Permatasari, Arie Kriting, and Mamat Alkatiri.

 Agak Laen was released in Indonesian cinemas on February 1, 2024.
 Agak Laen was a huge commercial success, watched by over 9 million viewers, making it the highest-grossing film of 2024 and became the second highest-grossing Indonesian film of all time, before finally being overtaken by Jumbo on May 10, 2025.

+A sequel with an independent storyline, Agak Laen: Menyala Pantiku! was released on November 27, 2025.